bixb922/umidiparser/README.md

 ### format_type

 Returns the MIDI format type as stored in the header of the MIDI file:
-* 0   single track MIDI file, should have only one track.
+* format_type 0 files are single track MIDI file, should have only one track.
 To parse a type 0 file, use the MIdiFile object as iterator:

     for event in MidiFile("example.mid"):
         ...process each event

-* 1   multitrack MIDI file, can have many tracks.
-During playback, the tracks are merged into one ordered sequence of events.
+* format_type 1 files are multitrack MIDI files.
+During playback, this library will merge the tracks into an ordered sequence of events.

 To parse a type 1 file, proceed as with a type 0 file.

-* 2   each track behaves like a format 0 single track MIDI file.
+* format_type 2 files are multitrack files where each track behaves like a format 0 single track MIDI file.
 Merging tracks is not allowed.
 Track number "n" can be  parsed as follows:

     for event in MidiFile("format2file.mid").tracks[n]:
          .... process event...

+Or also:

+    For event in MidiFile("format2file.mid").play( track_number=n ):
+         .... process event...

 ### length_us

-Calculates and returns the length of the MidiFile in microseconds.
+Computes and returns the length of the MidiFile in microseconds.

-Be aware that on a slow microcontroller, calculating the length of a large MIDI file might take a several seconds.
+Be aware that on a microcontroller, calculating the length of a large MIDI file might take a several seconds.
-This is due to the way MIDI files work, in order to get the playing length, this method needs to parse the entire file, compute and add the time differences of all events.
+This is due to the way MIDI files work.
+In order to get the playing length, this method needs to parse the entire file, compute and add the time differences of all events.